freefallcid/oe7drt/content/post/optimizing-png-images.md

 +++
 title = "Optimizing PNG Images" summary = "A quick notice about three very handy tools to optimize PNG images on the command line.
-They work on linux and macOS." date = 2020-01-20T20:34:20+01:00 tags = ["notes"]
+They work on linux and macOS.
+Use jpegtran for JPG images." date = 2020-01-20T20:34:20+01:00 tags = ["notes"]